Skip to main content

 • One-off queries that use different request handling, such as automatic re-tries

-• One-off queries that use different error handling behaviour
+• One-off queries that use different error handling behavior

 • Queries that make requests using a third-party library SDK, such as Firebase or Supabase